 Particularly personal messages:

 Please bear in mind that particularly personal messages are much better if handwritten by the person who is giving the book.
 Please don't ask me to write 'love from mum' for you because I know your son or daughter would much prefer to see your own handwriting!
 Everyone's handwriting is unique - it's an important distinguishing feature that friends and family remember about you.
 Sorry but I do not write especially personal messages into books unless I know the person well myself (and pick my own words), nor do I write personal messages with someone else's name under them.
-If you're having books sent direct to someone else, I recommend you send a card to them with a personal message in it (many people stick them into the front of the book, or use them as special bookmarks).
+If you're having books sent direct to someone else, I recommend you send a card to them with a personal message in it (many people stick cards into the front of books, or use the card as special bookmark).
 Or you could write a personal message into the book when you visit at a later date.
 However if I'm sending a book as a gift for you, direct to the recipient, there may be no time for you to mail a card.
 Here's something that can work really well: I print out your personal message onto a sheet of paper, in a nice handwriting-style printer font, and include it in the front of the book.
-You can of course type it up on computer yourself and lay it all out on a page in the exact font you'd like.
-Just ask for my email address so you can send it to me - I print it and voila, into the front of the book it goes.
+You can of course type it up on computer yourself and lay it all out on a page in the exact font you'd like, and email it to me.
+I print out your book inscription and voila, into the front of the book it goes.

 Bear in mind that if you want perfect printing, it's best to write the message yourself (try to be neat though I do, I don't claim to have beautiful handwriting!)

 Books cannot be pre- or post-dated either; however of course the month and/or year can be left off when I sign your books.